BooLaLaEnterprises/TCGs-Just-for-Fun-Pack/Changelog/proposed.md

 - ZeroCore 2 (1.12.2-0.1.2.8 > 1.12.2-0.1.2.9)

 ### Configuration Changes
-- Set registerYelloriumAsUranium and registerYelloriteSmeltToUranium false as it was causing the Yellorium chickens to lay uranium ingots.
+- Extreme Reactors: Set registerYelloriumAsUranium and registerYelloriteSmeltToUranium false as it was causing the Yellorium chickens to lay uranium ingots.
 - Updated various mods to latest version.
 - Nerfed vanilla tools with CraftTWeaker script settings from Enigmatica 2 Expert used by permission from NillerMedDild.
+- Integrated Dynamics: Disabled version checker
+- Intetrated Tunnels: Disabled version checker
+- Cyclops Core: Disabled version checker

 ## The "It's Been Too Long Since My Last Update" Update
 ### Version 0.2.0